KaushikDev/tms/README.md

 * Lazy loading on view all tickets or pagination?
 * Filters on Every Ticket List
 * Limits on text fields
-* Route after creating ticket
+* [DONE]Route after creating ticket
 * Blank page or 404 issue resolve
 * [DONE]404 page
+* Highlight first item in the list for a couple of seconds.
+* Toast component is called multiple times, check for other components.